-Can I make Chocolate Lasagna a couple Days in advance of when i need it?
+Can I make Chocolate Lasagna a couple of days in advance of when I need it?

 How should I store the leftovers?

-The Chocolate Lasagna with Shortbread Crust leftovers should be stored in the fridge completely covered.
-I make mine in a 9×13 glass baking dish that I have a lid.
+The Chocolate Lasagna with Shortbread Crust leftovers should be stored in the fridge, completely covered.
+I make mine in a 9×13 glass baking dish that has a lid.
 This way it is easy to just pop the lid on and store it in the fridge.

 - 1 cup all-purpose flour

 - ½ cup butter, softened